-Signed Koku to lower right; signed and dated 1963.7.26 on the reverse
+Signed Koku to lower left; inscribed and dated 1963.9.11 on the reverse with the artist's address and telephone number

-H. 130cm x W. 90cm (511⁄4" x 351⁄2")
+H. 130cm x W. 97cm (51/4" x 38/4")

 Provenance: Private collection, Osaka, Japan

 Like so many artists Kokuta Suda was passionate about art from a very early age.
 His dream of becoming an artist was not shared by his father who did not support Suda's choice of career.
 Academically he was one of the most gifted students at school.
 However during his teen years Suda suffered some serious issues with his kidneys, which forced him to take a leave from school and to move to Karuizawa, a well-known treatment resort for its clean mountain air.
 He suffered in a critical condition for three years, which gradually led him lose his enthusiasm for anything but painting.
 The beauty of nature in Karuizawa, in particular the view of Mt.
 Asama, convinced him to become an artist and this passion gave him a strong will to survive.
 He finally overcame the disease, however this life-threatening experience haunted him for the rest of his life, leaving Suda physically weak and insecure.